emptyrivers/Archivist/README.md

 Specifically, when Archivist is embedded into your addon, then the Archivist field on your namespace table (the one you access with `local addon, ns = ...`) is set to the Archivist object.
 I don't expect many people have ever used that particular field on their namespace table, but please do be aware of this if you decide to use the archivist.

+For this reason, you also shouldn't embed Archivist in a library intended for 3rd party consumption via LibStub.
+Anybody who embeds your addon may not be expecting their namespace to be modified, and unexpected changes to the internal namespace is pretty rude to force on someone.

 ### Archivist Can't Store Everything

 Archivist is a WoW addon, and it cannot do anything that the WoW addon environment does not allow for.
 In practice, this means that Archivist cannot serialize functions or closures it receives, as there is no way to convert these to a string format.
 If your store type has functions which need to be stored (e.g. generated code), then instead of trying to archive the function directly, store all of the information which was used to generate the function, and in your Open procedure, re-generate the function based on the data image you receive.